-Provision is made for at least 10,998 net additional homes in the District over the Plan period.
+Provision is made for at least 10,998 net additional homes, in the District over the Plan period.
 In order to achieve this target, additional housing sites are proposed to provide choice and competition in the market up to 2040.

-The housing target will be met through a combination of committed schemes, Site Allocations and suitable windfall proposals.
+The housing target will be met through a combination of committed schemes, site allocations and suitable windfall proposals.

 The majority of new housing development will be in Dover Town and at Whitfield.
-Land is therefore identified to deliver a minimum of 3,283 homes in addition to existing commitments.
+Land is therefore identified to deliver a minimum of 3,381 homes in addition to existing commitments.

 Development will then be focused in the District Centre of Deal, and the Rural Service Centres of Sandwich and Aylesham.
-Development in Deal, Sandwich and Aylesham will be at a more limited scale than Dover Town, compatible with the more limited range of job opportunities, shops, services and other facilities available in these locations; and taking account of environmental and other constraints.
-Land is therefore allocated to deliver in the region of 1,194 homes, in addition to existing commitments.
+Development in Deal, Sandwich and Aylesham will be at a more limited scale than Dover Town, compatible with the more limited range of job opportunities, shops, services and other facilities available in these locations.
+Land is therefore allocated to deliver in the region of 1,099 homes, in addition to existing commitments.

 Development in the rural areas will be of a scale that is consistent with the relevant settlement's accessibility, infrastructure provision, level of services available, suitability of sites and environmental sensitivity.
-Land is therefore allocated across settlements in the rural areas to deliver in the region of 1,094 homes, in addition to existing commitments.
+Land is therefore allocated to deliver in the region of 1,112 homes, in addition to existing commitments.